 Quality assurance and testing

 Quality assurance includes calibration records, curing parameters, material certificates, camera documentation, leakage tests, and acceptance of the connections.
 For open-cut works, compaction test certificates, flatness, and the proper restoration of surfaces are essential.
 For structural details, attention is paid to defined edges, adequate cover, and correct sealing.
+For pressure systems, pressure testing and disinfection protocols apply; for gravity pipes, infiltration or exfiltration limits and mandrel tests may be specified.
+Digital documentation with geo-referencing simplifies handover and subsequent maintenance.

 Typical use cases in practice and application areas